valdolab/Simplex-method/README.md

 # Simplex-method
+ This algorithm is made in C++.
-The simplex algorithm is a popular algorithm for linear programming.
+ The simplex algorithm is the most popular for linear programming.